Halala in Pakistan is a controversial practice that continues to happen

 One website, in particular, has specifically set up a Halala center in Karachi.

-Halala services are not just limited to online realm but there are controversial stories as well all over mainstream media
+Halala services in Pakistan, and elsewhere, are not just limited to online realm but there are controversial stories as well all over mainstream media

 A woman was interviewed by a local channel.
 She was the wife of an imam in a local mosque in Pakistan.
 Her tragedy is that her husband divorced her six times!
 And made her go through Halala six times to cover up his lack of control over his sentiments.
 It was only after the sixth time that she realized that what she was going through was not right.
 It is not common to challenge the orders of an Imam; the person who is considered to guide the masses.